vuw-scps/python-physics/docs/phys221/Single_exp.md

 I get 0.00043142575999999266, you should get something similar….
 Or the same.

-We now need to find the index of the minimum value, for this we will use a for loop, we want the loop to run for as many entries as we have in res so we can make it run for ‘len(res)’ we then want to use an if statement, so when ‘res[i]=minres’ we assign that ‘I’ to a variable, then stop.
+We now need to find the index of the minimum value, for this we will use a for loop, we want the loop to run for as many entries as we have in res so we can make it run for ‘len(res)’ we then want to use an if statement, so when ‘res[i]=minres’ we assign that ‘i’ to a variable, then stop.

 Just take a moment and think that through.

-Can you write it yourself?
+Can you write it yourself before you scroll down?

+*
+*
+*
+*
+*
+*
+*
+*

 ```python